csb324/eleventy-obsidian-ninareth/notes/Events/Operation Incriminating Letters.md

 If we *warn* the targets, we will royally piss off the [[Fire Raisers]].

 [[Limley]] got fired from [[Pent Logging]], and blamed us (fair).
 Jumped [[Our Party]] but got herself killed.

+A new string of [[Mysterious Explosions]] took place, a few at places we messed with.

+Got the arrests done, but accidentally set some fires. [[Norathar Pent]] and [[Vigo Underswell]] are detained and awaiting trials. [[Pent Logging]] will stay active but with actively illegal activity stop. bad working policies will probably stay.

+Opened the door for [[Our Party]] to keep working with them.

+Knows that a few members are being actively monitored.

+### Rewards
+[[Adrienne Spout|Adrienne]] had trouble finding some to teach armor, pulls out a lightly red tinted +1 breastplate.
+Will help her once she learns how to use it, and also gave a book to help her learn.
+Still working on it

+[[Freya]] gave her the ax.
+Gives her new shield, looks like a small red brass buckler, an [[Elemental Shield (fire)]].
+Once per SR, half damage from melee ranged or spell attack.
+If used with fire damage, use reaction to deal the damage you take to a creature within 30 feet of you.

+[[Rez]] hard to do subtly, either after or before the [[Bellisime]] show.
+Will connect us there.

+[[Costi]] meets [[Terrav]] and got some updated information about  [[Costi's Dad|Vladimir Grosu]], seems to counter the rumors that he was dead